 Controlling the heating in the warehouse to ensure energy efficiency

 The best way to efficiently heat a warehouse is to have a good control system in place.
-This will ensure that the space is understood and the heating system use is maximised.
+This will ensure that the space is understood and the heating system use is maximised to ensure you are not wasting energy.

 Zonal heating is a common way to do this.
 This involves using a system where different parts of the warehouse are heated depending on the day.
 For example, office areas are only heated during hours when staff are using them.